Rendani-Tshishonga/Mongodb_pipelines/README.md

 ### $project

 The $project stage specifies the fields of the output documents that you want to show in the results of your pipeline output.

-1 - means that the field should be included
+1 - means that the field should be included.
-0 - means that the field should be supressed
+0 - means that the field should be supressed.

 Example:
 ```